US and European shares up as EU raises minimum level of deposit protection to $68,000.

 Nadim Baba, Al Jazeera’s correspondent in Luxembourg, said people across Europe are worried that ministers are not acting quickly enough to bring about some kind of a continent-wide bail-out plan.

-Iceland had already suspended trading of shares in its major banks on Monday, with the kroner losing about 30 per cent of its value against the euro.
+Iceland’s moves to prop up its economy come after it had already suspended trading of shares in its major banks on Monday, with the kroner losing about 30 per cent of its value against the Euro.